USF-HII/usf-hii.github.io/pages/labdata-standard.md

     /labdata/teddy/abc/Omics-WGS-1

-The ingressed Datafolder contents under this Bundle will be:
+The ingressed folder contents under this Bundle will be:

     /labdata/teddy/abc/Omics-WGS-1/omics-transmission-2017-01-01/XYZ123/XYZ123_1.fastq.bz2
     /labdata/teddy/abc/Omics-WGS-1/omics-transmission-2017-01-01/XYZ123/XYZ123_2.fastq.bz2

-### Datafolder
+### folder

-The atomic unit of ingress for a Provider is a Datafolder.
+The atomic unit of ingress for a Provider is a folder.

-- `datafolder_name`: `omics-transmission-2017-01-01`
+- `folder_name`: `omics-transmission-2017-01-01`
-- `datafolder_path`: `XYZ123/XYZ123_1.fastq.bz2`
+- `folder_path`: `XYZ123/XYZ123_1.fastq.bz2`

 #### Example

-In our example, the Datafolder name is `omics-transmission-2017-01-01` located under the `teddy` study in the `abc` Provider Inbox:
+In our example, the folder name is `omics-transmission-2017-01-01` located under the `teddy` study in the `abc` Provider Inbox:

     /labdata/teddy/abc/_ftp/inbox/omics-transmission-2017-01-01

-This is a Omics WGS transfer of fastq files for Study `teddy` by the Provider `abc` with the full paths of the Datafolder Files as:
+This is a Omics WGS transfer of fastq files for Study `teddy` by the Provider `abc` with the full paths of the folder Files as:

     /labdata/teddy/abc/_ftp/inbox/omics-transmission-2017-01-01/XYZ123/XYZ123_1.fastq.bz2
     /labdata/teddy/abc/_ftp/inbox/omics-transmission-2017-01-01/XYZ123/XYZ123_2.fastq.bz2

-However within the Datafolder Name `omics-transmission-2017-01-01`, the Datafolder Path for these two files is referenced as:
+However within the folder Name `omics-transmission-2017-01-01`, the folder Path for these two files is referenced as:

     omics-transmission-2017-01-01/XYZ123/XYZ123_1.fastq.bz2
     omics-transmission-2017-01-01/XYZ123/XYZ123_2.fastq.bz2

-The reason we include the Datafolder Name in the Datafolder Path is because more than one Datafolder may be ingressed into a Bundle.
+The reason we include the folder Name in the folder Path is because more than one folder may be ingressed into a Bundle.

-Keeping the original Datafolder Name (i.e. parent folder) allows us to ingress more than one Datafolder into a Bundle.
+Keeping the original folder Name (i.e. parent folder) allows us to ingress more than one folder into a Bundle.

 ### Provider